-Mother's Day in India 2026: Gifts, Messages & Card Ideas
+Mother's Day in India: The Personalized Gifts, Messages & Celebration Playbook (2026 Edition)

 Mother's Day 2026 in India is on Sunday, May 10, 2026.
 India follows the United States convention of celebrating it on the second Sunday of May, the same date used in Canada, Australia, and most of Europe.